JiyaroJoseph/code-a-pookalam/README.md

 # Code-a-Pookalam

-**Note:** `maveli_poly.npy` must be in the same directory as `pookalam.py` —
+**NOTE:** `maveli_poly.npy` MUST BE IN THE SAME DIRECTORY AS `pookalam.py` —

-it holds the traced Maveli/umbrella silhouette the script loads at runtime.
+It holds the traced Maveli/umbrella silhouette the script loads at runtime.
 A procedural Onam pookalam generated entirely through Python — golden-angle phyllotaxis flower placement, radial colour zones, and a traced King Mahabali (Maveli) + Olakuda silhouette rendered as flowers rather than a